naala89/apiopenstudio/src/wiki/how-it-works.md

 You should not need to create any Function clases, thus eliminating the need for time consuming programming.

-There are many functions available with GaterData core, but you can add more functions from the community, or even create custom ones yourself.
+There are many functions available with ApiOpenStudio core, but you can add more functions from the community, or even create custom ones yourself.
 These can all me maintained using composer.